 Applications to the Secretary are normally expected by the 31st May each year.
 Due to the variability in the number of applications received every year, interested parties are encouraged to contact the Secretary in the first instance, even after the deadline.
 The Committee will consider the applications and award the grant at its Annual General Meeting in June.
 The decision of the Committee is final.

 As a condition of the grant, the successful applicant will be required to make an acknowledgement of the grant in the thesis or dissertation.
 The applicant will also be expected to make a presentation to the Society and contribute an article to the Journal of the Society on the results of the research assisted by the grant.

 Any questions should be addressed to the Secretary of the Society, Ibrahim Zanta, at the e-mail: email@example.com.

-Since 2010 the Society has made available a total of £3,500 to seven scholars for a variety of studies on Yemen.
+Since 2010 the Society has made available a total of more than £5,000 to ten scholars for a variety of studies on Yemen.
 The past BYS scholars are: